datacarpentry/OpenRefine-ecology-lesson/_episodes/01-getting-started.md

 - "OpenRefine can help you enhance a data set with data from other sources"
 ---

-## Motivations for the OpenRefine Lesson
+## Motivations for the OpenRefine lesson

 - Data is often very messy, and this tool saves a lot of time on cleaning headaches.